h-git-m/warehouse-waypoint-nav-Mahmoud-Hassan/README.md

 rviz2
 ```

-Add all the AMCL displays above, plus:
+Add all the AMCL displays demonstrated in Section 7, plus:

 | Display | Topic | Extra settings |
 |---|---|---|